Identity

 History

-However, the current appearance of the villa is ascribed to the Gualtieri family, an important lineage of poets, cardinals and winemakers who bought it in the Renaissance and then registered it in the name of the Order of Saint Stephen.
+However, the current appearance of the Villa is ascribed to the Gualtieri family, an important lineage of poets, cardinals and winemakers who bought it in the Renaissance and then assigned it to the Order of St. Stephen.

-In the Nineteenth century, after the invasion of Arezzo by the Napoleonic troops, the villa was confiscated and auctioned, and subsequently bought by the Ubertini family, a noble family from Arezzo whose most famous exponent was Guglielmo degli Ubertini, the leader of Aretine soldiers in the great “Battle of Campaldino” against Florence.
+In the XIX century, after the invasion of Arezzo by the Napoleonic troops, the Villa was confiscated and auctioned, and subsequently bought by the Ubertini family, a noble family from Arezzo whose most famous exponent was Guglielmo degli Ubertini, the leader of Aretine soldiers in the great “Battle of Campaldino” against Florence.

-At the beginning of the last century, the Bucchi family further developed the cultivation of oil and vines, planting the oldest vines that are still on the farm today.
+At the beginning of the last century, the Bucchi family further developed the cultivation of oil and vines, planting the oldest vines that are still on the property today.

-Then, the farmhouse was bought by the Luzzi family.
-The well-known neurologist Saverio, together with his family, has brought the property back to its former glory, through an accurate and meticulous renovation and he decided to continue the wine production focusing on the high quality of the product.
+In 1992, the farmhouse was bought by the Luzzi family.
+The famous neurologist Saverio, together with his family, has brought the property back to its former glory, through an accurate and meticulous renovation.
+He decided to carry on the wine production focusing on the high quality of the product.
 As a doctor, his goal is to reconcile historical tradition and innovation through a scientific approach to wine making.

 Vineyards

-The oldest vineyard was planted at least 80 years ago; there are rows of autochthonous varieties of Sangiovese, Canaiolo, Trebbiano, Malvasia, and old cuttings of Cabernet Sauvignon and Syrah, a very curious peculiarity.
-The oldest vines are placed two metres apart with row spacings of three metres, according to the traditional Tuscan method.
+The oldest vineyard was planted 80 years ago.
+Rows of autochthonous varieties of Sangiovese, Canaiolo, Trebbiano, Malvasia, live together with old cuttings of Cabernet Sauvignon and Syrah, a very curious peculiarity.
+The oldest vines are placed two metres apart, and the distance bewteen the rows is three metres, according to the traditional Tuscan method.

-The new ones have a higher planting density to encourage competition.
-This makes it possible to produce both a more traditional wine, closer to the classic Chianti, and a more innovative one, closer to the modern concept of the great “Super Tuscans”.
+The new vineyards were planted with a higher planting density to encourage "competition" among the vines.
+With this new vineyards we are able to produce both traditional wines, closer to the classic Chianti, and more innovative ones, responding to the modern concept of the great “Super Tuscans”.

 Cellar

-In the cellar, the human intelligence challenges the hundreds of variables which arise to obtain a simple wine but always improving.
-That’s why the cellar environment must be both poetic and technical.
+In the cellar, human intelligence challenges the hundreds of variables which arise in the production of a fine wine.

-In this way, at Villa La Ripa, you can find both old vintage vats and barriques, the most modern equipment and the ancient rites; but what matters the most is the people’s passion and that’s why, during the harvest season, the owners are in direct contact with the fermenting process all day and night long, being anxious to follow the evolution of the musts transformed into wine.
+That’s why, during the harvest season, the owners are in direct contact with the fermentation process all day and night long, being anxious to follow the evolution of the musts converting into wine.

 Loading...